Want logic problems with extra math skills included? Try out these problems that require telling time and adding/subtracting to solve.

 As the puzzles get larger, the clues get harder too.

-- One puzzle requires students to read an analogue clock,
+- One puzzle requires students to read an analog clock,

 You’ve Got This